Dinoshauer/mackwerk.dk-old/content/posts/2015/02/dotci-jenkins-setup.md

     * keep the ClientID and secret handy for the next step.
 4. Go to Manage Jenkins -> Global System Configuration and scroll down to the DotCI Configuration section
     * Set the default build type to `Docker`
+    * **Note:** If you want to access private repositories, make sure to check the `Enable private repository support` checkbox, or DotCI won't ask for the correct permissions when authorizing your GitHub application

 Done!